 - 12 x face to face workshops

-We will publish the dates and locations of workshops when they have been confirmed.
+Dates and locations of workshops will be published when they have been confirmed.

 November 2025 to April 2026